AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-26/acsd-47937-price-drop-notifications-are-not-sent.md

 <u>Actual results</u>:

-The second price email is not sent.
+The second price drop email is not sent.

 ## Apply the patch